IrvinGomes/scrimbaLearnReact/README.md

     - Brief description of the project and the React concepts covered.

 17. **Project 17: React project Light and Dark mode (Vite)**
     - Brief description of the project and the React concepts covered.

+18. **Project 17: React project Notes App (Vite)**
+- Brief description of the project and the React concepts covered.

+19. **Project 17: React project Tenzies Game (Vite)**
+- Brief description of the project and the React concepts covered.
    <!--
     - [Live Demo](link-to-live-demo)
     - [Code](link-to-project-code)